Atomic-superfluid heat engines controlled by twisted light: Finite-time effects

-Let us now come to the isochoric strokes to comment on finite-time effects.
-Ideally, the polaritonic mode should thermalize completely with respect to the photon/phonon reservoir.
-In realistic operations, however, this is not true because these steps are operated over a finite time window.
-Moreover, as mentioned earlier, since the phonon bath has a relaxation timescale of $\gamma_m^{-1}$, complete thermalization will require the step $(d) \rightarrow (a)$ to be performed over a timescale longer than $\gamma_m^{-1}$ to allow complete thermalization which will also destroy the condensate as the persistent currents have a lifetime of $\gamma_m^{-1}$.
-Taking into account the relaxation dynamics, the polaritonic particle number $\langle A^\dagger A\rangle$ undergoes thermalization as as dictated by the quantum Langevin equation [Eq. (\ref{qle4})].
-Thus, referring to the quantum Otto cycle, during the isochoric steps $(b) \rightarrow (c)$ and $(d) \rightarrow (a)$, one has
+Let us now come to the isochoric strokes to analyze the finite-time effects.
+Ideally, the polaritonic mode should thermalize completely with respect to the photon/phonon reservoirs.
+In realistic operations, however, this is not true because these steps are operated over a finite window of time.
+Moreover, as mentioned earlier, since the phonon bath has a relaxation timescale of $\gamma_m^{-1}$, complete thermalization will require the step $(d) \rightarrow (a)$ to be performed over a timescale $\sim \gamma_m^{-1}$ to allow complete thermalization, but which will also degrade the condensate as the persistent currents have a lifetime of $\gamma_m^{-1}$.
+Taking into account the relaxation dynamics, the polaritonic particle number $\langle \hat{A}^\dagger \hat{A}\rangle$ undergoes thermalization over timescale $\tau$ as as dictated by the quantum Langevin equation [Eq. (\ref{qle4})].
+Thus referring to the quantum Otto cycle, during the isochoric steps $(b) \rightarrow (c)$ and $(d) \rightarrow (a)$, one can model the relaxation of the occupation number with respect to the photon and phonon baths as an exponential approach to the corresponding equilibrium values.
+Denoting $N_i = \langle \hat{A}^\dagger \hat{A} \rangle_i$ and $N_f = \langle \hat{A}^\dagger \hat{A} \rangle_f$, the relaxation dynamics on each isochore is given by

-indicating relaxation of the polaritonic particle number with respect to the photon and phonon baths, respectively.
-In the above, $\tau_{bc}$ and $\tau_{da}$ are the times over which the two isochoric steps are performed.
-Obviously, there is an incomplete thermalization for finite times, and this leads to suppression of the work done [Eq. (\ref{workdefinitionconsistent})], as well as that of the input and output heats [Eq. (\ref{heatexpression})].
-Remarkably, however, the ratio of work done to the input heat remains the same as before because the occupation-number factors precisely cancel!
-Thus, if one makes use of shortcuts to adiabaticity to avoid finite-time corrections to the efficiency from the isentropes, the overall efficiency remains unblemished, coinciding with the one quoted in Eq. (\ref{otto_eff_general}) as the isochoric corrections do not alter the efficiency of the quantum Otto cycle.